eclipse-slm/slm/docs/docs/getting-started/installation.md

 * Docker Compose

 ## Download
-Download the latest version of `elcipse-slm-setup-compose.zip` from the [releases page on GitHub](https://github.com/eclipse-slm/slm/releases), which contains the compose files of the stack.
+Download the latest version of `eclipse-slm-setup-compose.zip` from the [releases page on GitHub](https://github.com/eclipse-slm/slm/releases), which contains the compose files of the stack.

 <div id="start"></div>